Mlaiel/iacherie/distribution/audience_intelligence/README.md

 **© 2025 Fahed Mlaiel.
 All rights reserved.**

-This audience intelligence engine is proprietary software developed specifically for the Ainflue platform.
+This audience intelligence engine is proprietary software developed specifically for the IA Chérie platform.
 Unauthorized use, reproduction, or distribution is strictly prohibited and subject to legal action.

 **Contact for licensing**: mlaiel@live.de